 9. It's "cool" to swim outside at any time

-As they are all heated, it means Icelanders (and visitors alike!) can go for a swim at any time of the year, rain, snow or sunshine.
+As they are all heated with geothermal energy, it means Icelanders (and visitors alike!) can go for a swim at any time of the year, rain, snow or sunshine.
 Not only are pools used for fitness, but also as a gathering place, as a weekly family activity, or even for dates!

 10. Famous Icelanders are no big deal

 With one of the smallest populations in Europe, famous people do stand out easily around Iceland.
 But what is interesting is that because most people know each other, it’s not a big deal.

 Maybe you’ll come across Björk at a Reykjavík restaurant, or perhaps you'll see the President jogging at a city park nearby.
 Again, because it is such a safe country, it is unlikely they have security with them.

 - Check out all the classic holiday packages to Iceland